DGAP-CMS: Haier Smart Home Co.,Ltd.: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 DGAP Post-admission Duties announcement: Haier Smart Home Co.,Ltd.

-/ Announcement on Resolutions of the 28th Meeting of the 10th Session of the Board of Directors
+/ Announcement on Resolutions of the 25th Meeting of the 10th Session of the Board of Supervisors

 Third country release according to Article 50 Para.
 1, No. 2 of the WpHG

-Announcement on Resolutions of the 28th Meeting of the 10th Session of the Board of Directors
+Announcement on Resolutions of the 25th Meeting of the 10th Session of the Board of Supervisors

-Qingdao / Shanghai / Frankfurt / Hongkong, 28 April 2022 - Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published a mandatory announcement in accordance with applicable trading rules of the Shanghai Stock Exchange and applicable PRC laws in relation to the Resolutions of the 28th Meeting of the 10th Session of the Board of Directors.
+Qingdao / Shanghai / Frankfurt / Hongkong, 28 April 2022 - Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published a mandatory announcement in accordance with applicable trading rules of the Shanghai Stock Exchange and applicable PRC laws in relation to the Resolutions of the 25th Meeting of the 10th Session of the Board of Supervisors.

 The announcement is fully available at: